PeterL-Engineering/MAT292_Ordinary_Differential_Equations/README.md

 - Multiple numerical methods for solving the HH ordinary differential equations (ODEs)
 - Tools for generating and adding synthetic noise and artefacts to the simulated signals
 - Signal filtering capabilities for noise reduction
-- A standardized structure for easy testing and extensibility

 ## Repository Structure